sameerahmedkhan926/firstproject/README.md

-# This is a project which solves electoral problem.
+# This is a project which solves electoral problem for Lok Sabha and Assemblies election.